Odysseys

 Produces but never delivers

-Keeps gathering information but never transitions to producing the required deliverable.
+Continues gathering information but never transitions to producing the required deliverable.
 Exhausts the step budget with an empty output artifact.

 6 / 12 zero-score runs · 39% hit 100-step cap · partial-credit runs average 97.4 steps.